 When Campanella joined the Dodgers’ lineup on July 2, 1948, the defending National League champions had lost five straight and were languishing in seventh place with a 27-34 record.
-From that point on they won 57 while losing 36, a .613 pace — better than the pennant-winning Braves’ .591 winning percentage for the season.
+From that point on they won 57 while losing 36, a .613 pace — better than the .591 overall winning percentage posted by the pennant-winning Braves.
 Even more remarkable was the fact that the Dodgers won 50 of the 73 games that Campanella started after his recall, an incredible .685 mark.
-His installation behind the plate was the last in a series of moves orchestrated by Durocher to try to turn the club around.
-Three days earlier Gil Hodges, who had aquitted himself well behind the plate filling in for the injured Edwards, was shifted to first base, allowing Jackie Robinson to move over to his natural second-base position.
-Unfortunately for Durocher, he didn’t stay around long enough to enjoy the results, leaving the Dodgers to take over the reins of the New York Giants a week after Campanella’s recall.
+His installation behind the plate was the last in a series of moves orchestrated by Durocher to turn the club around.
+Three days earlier Gil Hodges, who had acquitted himself well behind the plate filling in for the injured Edwards, was shifted to first base, allowing Jackie Robinson to move over to his natural second-base position.
+Unfortunately for Durocher, he didn’t stay around long enough to enjoy the results, as he left the Dodgers to take over the reins of the New York Giants a week after Campanella’s recall.

 For his rookie year, Campanella batted .258 with 9 homers in 83 games and led National League catchers in percentage of runners caught stealing.
-He even garnered eight MVP votes despite playing only half the season.
+He even garnered eight points in the MVP voting despite playing only half the season.

 Campanella upped his homer total to 31 in 1950 and batted .281, firmly establishing himself as the best catcher in the National League, if not all of major-league baseball.
-In the 14-inning All-Star Game he was the only player from either squad to play the entire contest.
-In September he suffered a compound fracture from a foul tip off his right thumb and missed 11 games – the Dodgers dropping seven of them.
-His absence probably cost the Dodgers the pennant that year as they ended up losing to the Phillies on the last day of the season to finish one game off the pace.
+He caught all 14 innings in that summer’s All-Star Game.
+In September he suffered a compound fracture from a foul tip off his right thumb and missed starting 11 consecutive games behind the plate — the Dodgers dropping seven of them.
+Campy’s absence probably cost Brooklyn the pennant as they ended up losing to the Phillies on the last day of the season to finish two games off the pace.

 Campanella followed his brilliant 1951 campaign with a disappointing performance in 1952.
 After he had endured numerous minor injuries early in the season, a foul tip chipped a bone in his left elbow in July.
-He played with the injury for ten days before it had to be placed in a cast for nearly two weeks.
-For the season, his average fell to .269 and he hit only 22 home runs.
+He played with the injury for ten days before his arm had to be placed in a cast for nearly two weeks.
+His season average fell to .269 and he hit only 22 home runs.
 In the Dodgers’ seven-game World Series loss to the Yankees, he managed only six singles.

 In 1953 Campanella reported to spring training in great shape and stayed remarkably healthy through the season.
-And what a great season it was!
-He batted .312 and his 41 home runs and league-leading 142 RBIs established all-time highs for major-league catchers that stood until 1970, when Johnny Bench surpassed them.
+And what a great season it was.
+He batted .312 and his 41 home runs and league-leading 142 RBIs established all-time highs for major-league catchers that stood until 1970.
 Campanella’s home-run total was the third highest in the league and he ranked third in slugging and fourth in OPS as he led the Dodgers to their second straight National League pennant.
-But in the first game of the World Series, Allie Reynolds of the Yankees hit him on the hand with a pitch and he was unable to properly grip the bat through the club’s second straight seven-game series defeat.
+But in the first game of the World Series, Allie Reynolds of the Yankees hit him on the hand with a pitch and he was unable to properly grip the bat through the club’s second straight seven-game Series defeat.
 His second National League MVP award, however, was a foregone conclusion.

 In spring training before the 1954 campaign, Campanella injured his left wrist and hand when he slid awkwardly trying to break up a double play.
 The bone on the heel of his hand was fractured and pieces that chipped off were impinging on the nerve.
 Surgery was recommended, but Campanella tried to play with the painful condition.
 He finally agreed to an operation in early May.
 Initial estimates put the recovery time at eight to ten weeks, but Campy returned to action in less than a month.
-Numbness in the hand bothered him all year, however.
-He was unable to grip the bat properly, and the result was a dismal .207 batting average with 19 homers.
+Numbness in the hand bothered him all year, however, resulting in a dismal .207 batting average with 19 homers.
 Campanella’s value to the Dodgers, even at less than full strength, was demonstrated by the fact that the club posted a .623 winning percentage for the 106 games he started, compared with .542 without him.
 At season’s end, the Dodgers trailed the Giants by five games.
-Insult was added to injury when their crosstown rivals captured the world-championship banner that had proved so elusive to the Dodgers.
+Insult was added to injury when their crosstown rivals defeated the Cleveland Indians to capture the world-championship banner that had proved so elusive to the Dodgers.
 After the season Campanella submitted to further surgery on the hand to remove scar tissue and repair nerve damage.

-It was feared that Campanella’s hand problems could mean the end of his career or at least drastically curb his productivity.
+It was feared that Campanella’s hand problems could mean the end of his career, or at least drastically curb his productivity.
 But the 33-year-old veteran made a miraculous comeback in 1955.
-In midseason he was leading the league in hitting when he was hit on the left kneecap by a foul tip that broke a bone spur loose from his patella.
-The knee was in a cast for more than two weeks and he missed his first All-Star Game in five years, although he was picked for the team.
-Nevertheless, he was still challenging for the batting title late in the season, when the rigors of catching every day caused his hands to start bothering him again and his hitting fell off.
+At midseason he was leading the league in hitting when he was hit on the left kneecap by a foul tip that broke a bone spur loose from his patella.
+The knee was in a cast for more than two weeks and he missed his first All-Star Game since 1949, although he was picked for the team.
+Nevertheless, Campy was still challenging for the batting title late in the season, when the rigors of catching every day caused his hands to start bothering him again and his hitting fell off.
 He still finished with a .318 batting average, slammed 32 home runs, and knocked in 107 runs, despite sitting out more than 30 games.
-He again drove the Dodgers to the National League pennant, and inspired them to victory over the Yankees.
+He again drove the Dodgers to the National League pennant, and led them to victory over the Yankees in the World Series.
 In National League MVP balloting he prevailed for a third time.
 In the American League, Yogi Berra also captured his third MVP trophy.
-Four years after Campy and Yogi became the first catchers to win MVP honors in the same season, they became the second and last duo to accomplish the feat.
+Four years after Campy and Yogi became the first catchers to win MVP honors in the same season, they became the second and last duo to accomplish the feat through the 2013 season.

 Campanella decided to undergo another operation after the 1956 campaign to relieve the pain in his left hand, but the Dodgers insisted that he go on their offseason exhibition tour of Japan first, which drastically cut into his recovery period.
-With his hands still troubling him, he missed more than 50 games and hit .246 while belting 13 home runs for the 1957 season and failed to make the All-Star squad for the first time since his rookie year.
-Brooklyn fell to third place in the National League that year amid persistent rumors of a move to the West Coast.
-Shortly after the Dodgers’ last game it was officially announced that the franchise would relocate to Los Angeles for the 1958 season.
+With his hands still troubling him in 1957, he missed more than 50 games and hit .246 while belting just 13 home runs, and failed to make the All-Star squad for the first time since his rookie year.
+Brooklyn fell to third place in the National League amid persistent rumors of a move to the West Coast.
+Shortly after the Dodgers’ last game, it was officially announced that the franchise would relocate to Los Angeles for the 1958 season.

 Campy loved playing in Brooklyn and like most of the Dodger veterans hated the prospect of moving.
-But his hands were feeling better than they had in years and he was starting to warm up to the idea of taking aim at the short 295-foot left field fence of the Los Angeles Coliseum, an oval shaped football stadium that would serve as the club’s makeshift home field.
+But his hands were feeling better than they had in years and he was starting to warm up to the idea of taking aim at the 295-foot left-field fence of the Los Angeles Coliseum, an oval-shaped football stadium that would serve as the club’s makeshift home field.